Jackent2B/shellscript/README.md

 **Step 5.)** To add a cronjob, command: `crontab -e`

-<minute hour day month weekday> /bin/sh /full/path/to/script.sh
+**Schedule a new cronjob using this format:**  minute hour day month weekday /bin/sh /full/path/to/script.sh

 **eg.** * * * * * /bin/sh /full/path/to/script.sh (to run CRONJOB at every minute)